ConnerSanders/CapstoneStarterRepo/README.md

 **Brennan Angus**

-**Matthew Beausoleil** is an Electrical Engineering student at Tennessee Technological University with a minor in Computer Science.Matthew's interest are in digital system design, telecommunications, and signal processing.
-Matthews main focus in the project are the design of the water system, and ensuring that it automaticall refills the water when sensed it is not high enough.
+**Matthew Beausoleil** is an Electrical Engineering student at Tennessee Technological University with a minor in Computer Science.
+Matthew's interests are in digital system design, telecommunications, and signal processing.
+Matthews's main focus in the project is the design of the water system, and ensuring that it automatically refills the water when senses it is not high enough.

 **Jacob Cooper**

 **Wyatt Groves**

-**Austin Jerrolds**
+**Austin Jerrolds** is a Computer Engineering student at Tennesee Technological University.
+Austin's interests are Embedded Systems, Digital System Design, and software development.
+Matthew's main focus in the project is the controller system which is responsible for the efficiency computations to measure the project's success.

 **Conner Sanders**